SchaleSensei-Repo/Java-Vibe-Coding-BunchAThings/README.md

 - Customizable the number of tiles for playing field
 - Option to have penalty if the points goes into negative value

+### 14. Java Converter
+- Convert the .java files to .txt files and vice versa
+- Can convert multiple files
+- Last location for input and output will be saved and auto-load at the program start

 ---

 ## Planned/Future Apps